mlcommons/ck/docs/mlperf-automation/reproduce/ck-image-classification-x86-64-docker.md

 ```

 You can then run the script "ck-object-detection-x86-64-docker-start.sh" from this directory
-to pass the path to this repo to the container, run it, benchmark MLPerf model, and record
+to pass the path to this repo to the container, run it, benchmark MLPerf&trade; model, and record
 experiments to the above ck-experiment repository:

 ```